 The lectures of the common module propose a basic training in the field of geography.
-They present integrative approaches (GG.
-0409 and GG.0426), discuss natural and human factors involved in this process (GG.0424), and teach methods of generating and analysing geographical information (GG.0425).
-Three cycles of the Geocolloquium (GG.0421, GG.0422 and GG.0510) give an opportunity to the master students to expand their understanding to current topics of research.
+They present integrative approaches (SGG.0 0409 and SGG.00426), discuss natural and human factors involved in this process (SGG.00424), and teach methods of generating and analysing geographical information (SGG.00425).
+The Geocolloquium (SGG.00512) gives an opportunity to the master students to expand their understanding to current topics of research.